BANGAUTOGLASS

 Insurance and ADAS Calibration Coverage

 Comprehensive auto insurance typically covers windshield replacement, and many policies also extend coverage to ADAS recalibration costs — though the specifics depend on your policy, your deductible, and your insurer.
 If you haven't already started a claim and want help navigating that process, Bang AutoGlass can assist you in understanding what to do and what information you'll likely need to provide.
-We don't file the claim on your behalf, but we can help make the process clearer so nothing gets overlooked.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 When discussing coverage with your insurer, it's worth specifically asking about recalibration — some policies require it to be itemized separately, and making sure it's included upfront avoids surprises later.